 The Ice Palace is built by volunteers, organized by a group informally known as the Ice Palace Workers 101 (IPW 101).
-The public is welcome to volunteer and roles are assigned based on comfort level, skill and ability.
+Starting January 18, the public is welcome to volunteer and roles are assigned based on comfort level, skill and ability.

 The construction of the Ice Palace is a community effort by those dedicated to keeping this time-honored tradition alive.
 Volunteers are subject to very cold temperatures and inclement weather conditions, all while handling ice and snow.
 Despite these harsh conditions, camaraderie is evident and a sense of pride is felt among the volunteers who contribute to continuing the legacy of the Ice Palace.